What is electromyography?

 to have someone drive you home afterwards.

-Based on your health problem, your healthcare provider may request other specific What happens during an EMG?
+Based on your health problem, your healthcare provider may ask for other specific What happens during an EMG?

 An EMG may be done on an outpatient basis or as part of your stay in a hospital.
 Steps may vary based on your health problem and your healthcare provider's practices.
 Talk with your healthcare provider about what you will go through during your test.
 The EMG is done by a healthcare provider who specializes in nerve disorders.
 This The EMG is often done right after a nerve conduction study.

 Generally, an EMG test follows this process: